newatoms/guides/the-content-guide/readme.md

 ## Structure & readability

-Readers are looking for answers and want to find them in the easiest, fastest way.
+Readers are looking for answers and want to find them in the easiest, fastest way possible.
 A well structured text gives guidance and leads the reader towards its conclusion in a gentle, organic fashion.
 A clear text consists of:

 * A title
 * An intro